Serving our customers

 Assessing our customer experience performance

-We're proud to have the lowest average bills in the country, and we want to make sure our customers get a great service and experience in all that we do.
+We're proud to have one of the lowest average bills in the country, and we want to make sure our customers get a great service and experience in all that we do.
 We judge our performance in a number of ways.

 Customer Experience Measurement